geomarker-io/purple_air_data_in_R/README.md

 -   A computer running either Windows, Mac, or Linux operating systems.
 -   Have both R and RStudio installed in your computer.
 You can install R on your computer by going to <https://cran.r-project.org/> and selecting the R version that is appropriate for your operating system.
 After installing R, you will then need to install [RStudio Desktop](https://posit.co/download/rstudio-desktop/).
 -   Be familiar with basic operations in the R programming language.
+If you are not familiar with R, [this vignette](https://colegasn.github.io/Rintro/) explains how to install R and RStudio on your computer as well as the basics of R programming, including setting a working directory, becoming familiar with the RStudio environment, opening and using R scripts, writing code and interpreting output, saving and loading data, sourcing a R script, and installing and loading packages.
+This tutorial is publicly available on [GitHub](https://github.com/colegasn/Rintro).
+It is highly recommended that you understand the basics of R before exploring this vignette.
 -   A stable internet connection.
 -   A [Google account](https://support.google.com/accounts/answer/27441?hl=en) or [GMail account](https://support.google.com/mail/answer/56256?hl=en) to log into the [PurpleAir API dashboard](https://develop.purpleair.com/keys).

 It is assumed the user has a basic understanding of the R programming language but no extensive experience is required.
 Only essential code is provided in the vignette.
 Detailed descriptions are included for all the code blocks to explain each process.
 Additional code and examples are provided in the `purpleair.R` file for you to try as exercises.

 ## Getting Started